Deploying Next.js Applications to Vercel

 If you don't have a Vercel account, pause here and sign up for a free account.
 Once registered, your Vercel dashboard should look like this:

 First, we need to set up a GitHub repository for our project.
-Make sure your environment variables (.env) are included in your .gitignore file to prevent them from being shared.
+Ensure your environment variables (.env) are included in your .gitignore file to prevent them from being shared.

 Setting Up the GitHub Repository